 - Shanafelt TD, Ripp J, Brown M, and Sinsky CA. “Caring for healthcare workers during crisis: Creating a resilient organization.”
 April 2020.
 American Medical Association.

 - American Psychiatric Nurses Association.
-“Managing stress & self-care during COVID-19: Information for nurses.”
+COVID Resources.
 APNA: Falls Church, VA.

 - Institute for Healthcare Improvement.
 COVID-19 Guidance & Resources.
 IHI: Boston, MA.

 - American Association of Critical Care Nurses.
 AACN Position Statement: Moral Distress in Times of Crisis.
 March 23, 2020.